Loading... Testing....

 What Is Placenta Encapsulation?

-Placenta encapsulation is the process of dehydrating and pulverizing the placenta into a fine powder that is filled into gelatin caps to be ingested by the mother.
+Placenta encapsulation is the process of dehydrating and pulverizing the placenta into a fine powder, filled into gelatin caps, and ingested by the mother.
 While this is the most common method of ingestion, the placenta can also be eaten raw, cooked, roasted, and in smoothies and tinctures [*].

 As scientists learn more about the benefits of post-natal cord blood and cord tissue in life-saving stem cell transplants and regenerative medicine, it’s natural to ask, is the placenta medical waste or does it have more to give?